vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 : This setting can be used to enable the use of Compression Dictionaries for a given connection.
 The value indicates how many dictionaries the sender is willing to maintain.
 The default value is 0, the maximal value is 256.
-Value higher than 256 may indicate that the sender is willing to intialize the dictionaries with the default preset values.
+Value higher than 256 may indicate that the sender is willing to initialize the dictionaries with the default preset values.
 In that case the actual value for this setting is computed as "value - 256".